AIE-London/bot-framework-actions-on-google/README.md

 If a sign in card is sent back, other cards are ignored and the user will be asked to sign in.

+### Channel data

+This bridge will pass some channel data, within the ChannelData property on the incoming Activity to your bot.
+The following data is sent;

+* Google conversation ID
+* Available surfaces for the user. e.g. audio / screen
+* Device location (if available)

 ## Known Issues

 ### Multiple Responses